AVSystem/Anjay-zephyr-client/demo/README.md

 west config manifest.file west-nrf.yml
 west update
 ```
-Now you can compile the project using `west build -b nrf9160dk_nrf9160_ns`, `west build -b thingy91_nrf9160_ns` or `west build -b nrf52840dk_nrf52840` in `demo` directory, respectively.
-The last command compiles project for use with the OpenThread network, more about this can be found in the section `Connecting to the LwM2M Server with OpenThread`.
+Now you can compile the project using `west build -b nrf9160dk_nrf9160_ns`, `west build -b thingy91_nrf9160_ns`, `west build -b nrf52840dk_nrf52840` or `west build -b arduino_nano_33_ble_sense` in `demo` directory, respectively.
+The last two commands compiles project for use with the OpenThread network, more about this can be found in the section [Connecting to the LwM2M Server with OpenThread](#connecting-to-the-lwm2m-server-with-openthread).

 > **__NOTE:__**